Do you live abroad? .

 Foreign Bank Accounts with balances over $10,000? - If you are a US citizen with a foreign bank account whose balance exceeded $10,000 at any time in a given year, FBAR filing is required.

 Are you a "Non-Filer" Concerned About Problems at US Customs?
 Well...the IRS is denying and revoking Passports for folks who owe more than $50,000 taxes, but with the following caveats and details...

 AS per the US Congress legislation of 2012, US citizens who owe more than $50,000 to the IRS can be prevented from getting passports or have their passports revoked.
 However if you are in an installment agreement (IA) (section 6159 as per the law) or filing an Offer in Compromise - OIC (section 7122 as stated in the law) on your tax debts you can avoid the passport revocation.
 If you had googled the $50,000 tax debt passport-revocation story, you would have missed the details about the IA and OIC exceptions, e.g., Forbes Story on Passport Revocation, Etc. And this website says the IRS can revoke passport if you didn't file your tax returns - but by reading the 2012 legislation, we can see no evidence that not filing tax returns would revoke passport (but you would think that should be the case (!).

 Haven't filed US Tax Returns and living abroad?
 Need to file a FBAR too?
 Well, Washington Tax Services might be the right company for you to solve your tax puzzle.
 We are experts on the IRS culture and rules pertaining to filing tax returns.
-Furthermore as a very "email-centric" company - we'll be in touch with you easily regardless of your "time-zone."
+Furthermore as a very "email-centric" company - we'll be in touch with you easily regardless of where you are on the globe.